MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// Set the `PageRanges` property.
   [propput] HRESULT PageRanges([in] LPCWSTR value);

   /// Number of pages per sheet.
-The Default value is 1 and maximum is 16.
+Minimum value is `1` and the maximum is `16`.
+  /// The default value is 1
   [propget] HRESULT PagesPerSheet([out, retval] INT32* value);

   /// Set the `PagesPerSheet` property.
 Returns `E_INVALIDARG` if an invalid value is
   /// provided, and the current value is not changed.
   [propput] HRESULT PagesPerSheet([in] INT32 value);

   /// Number of copies to print.
-The default value is 1 and the maximum
+Minimum value is `1` and the maximum copies count is `999`.
-  /// copies count is 999.
+  /// The default value is 1.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT Copies([out, retval] INT32* value);

   /// Set the `Copies` property.
 Returns `E_INVALIDARG` if an invalid value is provided
-  /// for the specified printer, and the current value is not changed.
+  /// and the current value is not changed.
   [propput] HRESULT Copies([in] INT32 value);

   /// True if the printed document should be collated.
 The default value is `FALSE`.